 For Expert Anglers

 Those serious about fly fishing will want to try smaller, lesser-known spots like Panthertown Creek (3 miles of stream to fish), known for the distinct craggy rock formations that surround it.
 There’s a 2-mile hike to the creek, but it’s worth it.
 Other spots experts will want to fish include the Chattooga River (approximately 6 miles of waters to fish), Whitewater River (2 to 3 miles of fishing) and Tanasee Creek (2 to 3 miles of fishing).
-You’ll find stockers and wild trout in these streams and you can catch brown, brook and rainbow here.
+You’ll find stockers and wild trout in these streams, and you can catch brown, brook and rainbow here.

 For the First-Time Fly Fisher

-If it’s your first time holding a fly rod, you may like fishing any of the five spots along the Tuckasegee River (nearly 20 miles of waters to fish).
+If it’s your first time holding a fly rod, you may like fishing any of the five spots along the Tuckasegee River (more than 20 miles of waters to fish).
 While you’re there, try to complete the Tuckasegee Slam by catching brook, brown and rainbow trout all in the same spot.
 Your best chance of completing the Slam is a beautiful stretch near Dillsboro.

-Panthertown Creek offers a more solitary, wilderness experience for anglers, and the numerous feeder streams – Moses Creek, Mull Creek, Rough Butt Creek, Chastine Creek and Piney Mountain Creek (20 plus miles to fish in total) – give you a good shot at catching beautiful wild brook and rainbow trout.
+Panthertown Creek offers a more solitary, wilderness experience for anglers, and the numerous feeder streams – Moses Creek, Mull Creek, Rough Butt Creek, Chastine Creek and Piney Mountain Creek (20-plus miles to fish in total) – give you a good shot at catching beautiful wild brook and rainbow trout.
 The mountainous terrain here opens up occasionally to stunning waterfalls, so bring your camera along with your fly rod.